Lumine

 Cookie retention and browser-storage behavior are listed above.
 Some items expire automatically, while others stay until you clear browser storage, overwrite them, disconnect an account, or remove saved portal data.

-You can review recent sign-ins in the dashboard, request password reset emails, request account deletion, clear local Microsoft account caches from the portal flows that manage them, remove saved resource packs or proxy configurations, or contact Lumine for support or policy requests.
+You can review recent sign-ins in the dashboard, request password reset emails, request account deletion, clear unlink server-held Microsoft accounts from the portal flows that manage them, remove saved resource packs or proxy configurations, or contact Lumine for support or policy requests.

 Do Not Track, children, and third-party tracking

 The portal does not currently change its behavior in response to a browser "Do Not Track" signal.
-The portal is primarily built around first-party account, proxy, and security features rather than cross-site behavioral ad tracking, but third-party services you choose to load or open may still collect data under their own policies.
+The portal is primarily built around first-party account, proxy, and security features rather than third-party tracking, but third-party services you choose to load or open may still collect data under their own policies.

 Lumine is not intended for children under 13, and we do not knowingly collect personal information from children under 13 through the portal.
 If we learn that we have done so, we will take reasonable steps to remove that data.